steenhansen/type-czech/README.md

 [Flow Runtime](https://github.com/gajus/flow-runtime) TypeScript that uses JavaScript's Proxy object for runtime type checking.

-The one thing that distinguishes TypeCzech is that it can be used/added with absolutely no changes to the original source code.
+The one thing that distinguishes TypeCzech is that it can be used/added with absolutely no changes to the original source code, no added syntax, just functions.
 Types can be checked by loading a file with TypeCzech calls before the original source.
 Types are not checked by not including the file with the TypeCzech calls.

 ## Shortest Possible Live Example